ac-i2i-engineering/.github/profile/README.md

 If you have any questions or need assistance, feel free to reach out to any of us.
 We're here to support you every step of the way!

 #### Executive Team:
-- Dhyey Mavani, _Head of Engineering & CTO_
+- Dhyey Mavani, _Founding Head of Engineering & CTO_
 - Liam Davis, _Founding Senior Member of Technical Staff_
 - Ryan Ji, _Senior Member of Technical Staff_